-If you have noticed the variety and multitude of studies on diversity in the workplace, you are aware of the numerous benefits of diversity initiatives, including improved employee engagement, increased customer satisfaction, and a healthier bottom line.
+The variety and multitude of studies on diversity in the workplace have shown numerous benefits related to diversity initiatives, including improved employee engagement, increased customer satisfaction, and a healthier bottom line.
 More leaders than ever now know that valuing diversity is not just the right thing to do; it’s the smart thing to do.

-Here’s some great news: If you are a government contractor, required to develop and implement an affirmative action plan (AAP), you already have a tremendous start on a diversity strategy.
+Here’s some great news: If your organization is required to develop and implement an affirmative action plan (AAP), you already have a tremendous start on a diversity strategy.
 You can leverage the regulatory requirements as part of a strategy to be more successful and competitive.

-Below are some basic requirements of your AAP, with ideas for how you can leverage each for your diversity program.
+Below are some basic requirements of your AAP, with ideas for how you can actively manage your plan as the foundation for your diversity strategy.

-- Complete the Narrative: Your customized affirmative action narratives detail your HR practices and procedures related to equal opportunity.
+Complete the Narrative: Your customized affirmative action narratives detail your HR practices and procedures related to equal opportunity.
 You took the time to spell out the company’s solutions.
-This as an ideal basis for communications and decisions for diversity initiatives.
+This as an ideal basis for communications about diversity initiatives.

-- Review Placement Goals and Goal Attainment Report: The goals report produced by the results of the statistical analysis can serve as the basis for a recruitment strategy.
+Review Placement Goals and Goal Attainment Report: The goals report produced by the results of the statistical analysis can serve as the basis for a recruitment strategy for women, people of color, individuals with disabilities and protected veterans.
 In which areas do the numbers indicate that there is more talent in the recruitment area than you are finding?
-Are minorities in your recruitment area finding better opportunities or higher pay across the street?
-Do you know, or can you find out, what motivates them to stay despite those opportunities?
+What outreach efforts are you using?
+Are you tapping into internal employee resource groups?
+Do you know, or can you find out, what motivates employees to stay?
 The required goal attainment reports will show how your organization is progressing.

-- Analyze Compensation: Assessing the equity of pay practices is a part of your affirmative action obligations.
-This crucial component of a proactive strategy will give you early indications that pay decisions need to be reviewed.
-Unlike in the past, the employee marketplace today is teeming with those willing to share their pay information with others.
+Analyze Compensation: Assessing the equity of pay practices is a crucial component of a proactive strategy that will give you early indications that pay decisions need to be reviewed.

-- Track Progress: Documenting the steps of your process—and the results—of workforce activities including promotions, terminations, and applicant flow can be a rich source of information about where people drop out of the selection process within your organization.
-If you find minorities dropping out after a supervisor takes them to tour the operations, you can explore further to determine whether there are some inadvertent signals being given that they may not be welcome.
+Track Progress: Documenting the steps of your process—and the results—of workforce activities including promotions, terminations, and applicant flow can be a rich source of information about where people drop out of the selection process within your organization.
+If you find candidates dropping out after a supervisor takes them to tour the building, you can explore further to determine whether there are some inadvertent signals being given that they may not be welcome.
 Do you know if everyone involved with hiring knows how to handle requests for accommodations for religion or disability?
+Is your current employee referral program resulting in "like me" recommendations that are not enhancing your diversity?
 The data showing how and where people move through opportunities can be eye-opening.

-- Monitor Recruitment: Your AAP must include details about, and results of, your outreach efforts to recruit qualified minorities, women, individuals with disabilities, and protected veterans.
-What better way to find the most effective recruitment partners for reaching applicants who may, in the past, have not been able to find you?
+Monitor Recruitment: Your AAP must include details about, and results of, your outreach efforts to recruit qualified minorities, women, individuals with disabilities, and protected veterans.
+Take the time to evaluate the most effective recruitment partners for reaching applicants and build real relationships with them.
 The data you gather will tell you what works and where you may be wasting your time.